H3inAK/fbhacker/README.md

       python3 -m pip install -r requirements.txt
       python3 fbbrute.py

-you can also set your own passlist by typing nano <filename.txt> and exit fbbrute.py by calling nano.
+you can also set your own passlist by typing nano <filename.txt> and edit fbbrute.py by calling nano.

 Enjoy ^_^